Flood Advisory issued for Oahu

-HONOLULU (KHON2) — The National Weather Service issued a flood advisory for Oahu at 12:04 p.m. on Saturday, Sept.
-10.
+HONOLULU (KHON2) — The National Weather Service issued a flood advisory for Oahu on Sunday, Sept.
+11, at 12:38 p.m.

 We’re Hawaii’s weather station, get the latest forecast and radar information here

-According to NWS, a radar indicated heavy rain over leeward Oahu.
-Rain is expected to fall at one to two inches per hour.
+According to NWS, radar indicated heavy rain over Leeward Oahu on the Waianae Coast.
+Rain was falling at a rate of one to three inches per hour.

-NWS said locations that will experience flooding include Waianae, Nanakuli, Makakilo, Waialua, Kapolei, Barbers Point, Ewa Beach, Lualualei, Maili, Makaha, Makua Valley, Koolina, Mokuleia, Campbell Industrial Park, Dillingham Field Kalaeloa Airport and Kaena State Park.
+NWS said some locations that will experience flooding include Waianae, Nanakuli, Makakilo, Kapolei, Barbers Point, Ewa Beach, Lualualei, Maili, Makaha, Makua Valley, Kookina, Kaena State Park, Campbell Industrial Park and Kalaeloa Airport.

+As a precautionary, residents and visitors are advised to stay away from streams, drainage ditches and low-lying areas prone to flooding, according to NWS.

 Check out more news from around Hawaii